 2. It's amazing in non-Mexican cocktails

 Mettle subs it for regular, non-awesome soda water in their East Side Collins (Tanqueray, lemon, lime, cucumber).
 The Blackheart uses it in their eponymous drink with bourbon and muddled cherries.
 And Bungalow intergrates it into a Screwdriver with their TopoTito.

 Way back in 1440, Moctezuma I Ilhuicamina was king of Tenochtitlan and the emperor of the Aztec people.
 He had a daughter with a terrible disease, and when doctors couldn't find a cure, a priest suggested the healing waters of a mystical spring in Northern Mexico.
 The spring poured forth from an inactive volcano shaped like a mole.
 The water saved the life of the young Aztec princess and generations of Mexicans started flocking to Cerro del Topo Chico in Nuevo Leon for the supposed healing powers of the water, leading the steward of the springs to start bottling and selling it.

 The drink has been for sale since 1895.
 In addition to mineral water, Topo was the first company to bottle Coca-Cola in Mexico (1926!), and only arrived in the states in the early '90s.
 It's currently available in 34 states (sucks to be you, New York!), and only the Northern half of Mexico.

 5. It is tempting enough to nearly derail Charlie's trip to the chocolate factory

 6. Despite the fact that regular Mexican water

 The mineral composition includes sodium (promotes good bowel function!), magnesium (helps with digestion, brain function, and creates a sense of calm), potassium (functioning of the heart, nervous system, kidneys), and manganese, which serves as an antioxidant.

-7. Buzz-worthy potential.
-The Statesman
+7. Buzz-worthy potential

 The Statesman suggests it as a complement to iced coffee concentrate, thus creating perhaps the world's first coffee soda.

 Austin's turntable laureate and Barack's go-to party-starter DJ Mel drinks it by the case and Instagrams it on a daily basis.

 Little-known fact: stick a bottle of Topo Chico in the freezer for a few hours, take it out, and it won't appear frozen.
 The minerals in the water keep it from crystalizing into a frozen state, until you pop off the cap and the rush of oxygen slowly turns the water to ice from top to bottom.

-10. Crafty people like to make stuff out of it.
+10. Crafty people like to make stuff out of it

 Drinking glasses?
 Ashtrays? ...Earrings?
-A host of Etsy-ers have got you covered
+A host of Etsy-ers have got you covered.

 In the first episode of Season 9 of The Office, Brian Baumgartner drives over a turtle with his car and tries to repair it MacGyver-style using a Topo bottle cap.